leebut/aqicors/README.md

 > I am using the free tier for the app since this is a learning project, so it is limited to 1,000 requests per day.

-## CORS
+## CORS HELL!

-I was disturbed by CORS errors, but after searching, I discovered [https://corsproxy.io](https://corsproxy.io).
-When I learn more, I'll look into implementing my own CORS handler.
+I was disturbed by CORS errors, but after searching, I discovered [https://corsproxy.io](https://corsproxy.io), which was simple to use.
+Not satisfied with being reliant on a third party, I found [a tutorial on YouTube](https://www.youtube.com/watch?v=3j5cQy1V2W0), but then had to work out how to deploy on Netlify.

 ## NOTES